 What Makes a Shoe Great for Clinical Rotations?

-Clinical rotations are where med school moves from classroom and lecture-based learning to the real world.
-Now you have wards to work on and patients to check-over.
-As well as supervisors, residents and attendings to keep happy.
+Clinical rotations are when med school moves from the classroom to the real world.
+Now you have wards to work on and patients to monitor.
+As well as supervisors, residents and attendings to keep happy!

 They also involve you being on your feet.
-As well as being able to rush from room to room in a hospital if you’re suddenly bleeped or called in.
+As well as helping you rush from ward to ward, the right pair of shoes will prove very important.

-Hospital work?
-Has a unique set of circumstances.
-And things that absolutely need to be considered when shopping around for footwear.
+Hospital work has its own unique set of circumstances.
+And things that 100% should be considered when shopping around for footwear.

 This is the number one thing to consider given the intensity of hospital work.
 You’ll want something that’s made from a material that’s pliable, that can stretch to work around the shape of your feet.